gabogaldino/Minha_Carteira/README.md

 Open a pull request in the project repository

 ## 8 License:
-This project is licensed under the MIT license.
-See the LICENSE file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](/LICENSE) file for details.